Minna Specht: Exile and return

 In 1933, Specht fled Germany with the Walkenmühle pupils, most of whom were children of socialist or Jewish parents and went to Denmark, where she established a school for the children of German émigrés.
-In November 1938, she emigrated to Wales and was interned as an enemy alien on the Isle of Man from 1940 to 1941.
+In November 1938, she immigrated to Wales and was interned as an enemy alien on the Isle of Man from 1940 to 1941.
 Her public opposition to the Nazis provided evidence that led to her release after one year.
 After her release, she worked in London on political re-education for a Nazi-free Germany, developing a concept based on the needs of youth who had been raised with Nazism and shattered by war.
 In fall 1945, she was the only German invited to an international conference in Zurich on children shattered by war.
 There, she met the founders of the Odenwaldschule, Edith and Paul Geheeb, who decided to ask her to head up the school, which they had had to abandon in 1934.

 Specht returned to Germany and ran the Odenwaldschule, from 1946 through 1951.
 Specht was a member of the German Commission for UNESCO.
 In 1952, she began working with Professor Dr. Walther Merck at the UNESCO-Instituts für Pädagogik in Hamburg.
 She was also an inspector of boarding schools.
 In 1955, she was awarded the Goethe Plaque for Training and Education for her service in educational science theory and practice.

-Specht died in Bremen in 1961 aged 81.
+Specht died on 3 February 1961 in Bremen, aged 81.